Linea alba (abdomen)

-The linea alba (Latin for: white line) is a strong fibrous midline structure of the anterior abdominal wall situated between the two recti abdominis muscles (one on either side).
+The linea alba (Latin for: white line) is a fibrous midline structure of the anterior abdominal wall situated between the two recti abdominis muscles (one on either side).
 The umbilicus (navel) is present on the linea alba through which foetal umbilical vessels pass before birth.
 The linea alba is formed by the union of aponeuroses (of the muscles of the anterior abdominal wall) that collectively make up the rectus sheath.
 The linea alba attaches to the xiphoid process superiorly, and to the pubic symphysis inferiorly.
 It is narrow inferiorly where the two recti abdominis muscles are in contact with each other posterior to it, and broadens superior-ward from just inferior to the umbilicus.'

 The name means white line as it is composed mostly of collagen connective tissue, which has a white appearance.

-In sufficiently muscular individuals, its presence can be seen on the skin, forming the depression between the left and right halves of a "six pack".

 Function

 The linea alba stabilizes the anterior abdominal wall, as it balances contractile forces from the muscles attached to it.